 To be successful, users need to like and repeatedly use your product.

-Distribution mechanisms: the more common are email and social media platforms.
+Distribution mechanisms: the most common are email and social media platforms.
 Try new platforms where it is not so crowded yet.
 Marketing is constantly becoming more saturated.

-Invitation: when users that signed up invite their friends.
+Invitation: when users who signed up invite their friends.
 Invitations are short, and sometimes contain incentives.